 Last up, we have the trespassers.
 The trespassers are the people on your property who did not obtain your consent.
 You must refrain from intentionally harming a trespasser, but you owe them no greater duty of care beyond that.

 Common Types of Premises Liability Accidents in Towson, Maryland

 Any accident on another person’s property or an accident at a public place or store falls in the premise liability category.
 Some of the most common examples of these accidents include:

-- Slips, Trips, and Falls.
+- Slip and Fall Accidents.
 It’s unusual to slip or trip and fall for no reason, absent some medical condition.
 There is usually an unsafe environment of some sort that caused the fall.
 Wet floors, oil spills, uneven surfaces, and defective stairs or walkways are all common reasons to slip or trip and fall.

 - Inadequate Maintenance.
 Improperly maintained appliances, light fixtures, staircases, elevators, etc. can all cause injuries if they fail at just the right time.

 - Negligent Security.
 Parking lots, garages, hotels, and other commercial properties may have no or inadequate security or lighting.
-This can create the opportunity for any number of crimes in which a negligent security lawyer would need to step in.
+This can create the opportunity for any number of crimes in which a Towson premises liability lawyer familiar with negligent security laws would need to step in.

 - Electrocution or Fire.
 Malfunctioning sprinkler systems and poorly maintained wiring are examples of negligence that can cause electrocution or fire.
 More severe injuries can occur if fires break out and escape routes are blocked or insufficiently marked.